-Through our shared struggles and aspirations, we see that not a single one of 9 our political issues is a lone priority.
-We refuse to choose between the 10 survival and well-being of the planet, our personal liberties and freedoms, and 11 12
+Through our shared struggles and aspirations, we see that not a single one of our political issues is a lone priority.
+We refuse to choose between the survival and well-being of the planet, our personal liberties and freedoms, and social welfare.
+To be Green means to fight for all these demands simultaneously.

 To achieve our goal of a feminist, diverse, democratic, sustainable, and social Europe, we use different channels, political arenas, and tools.
 The institutions of formal politics are spaces in which many decisions affecting our lives and our politics are made.
-We work to be present and heard at all stages and levels,
+We work to be present and heard at all stages and levels, and to make clear the urgency of Green politics.

-FYEG advocates for systemic changes that cannot be achieved through a catalogue 18 of single-issue political measures.
-They require the dismantling of various 19 20 systems of oppression and the transformation of society as a whole.
-Therefore, 21 our fight is not limited to institutions.
-We are also active at the grassroots level, running campaigns together, supporting local struggles, and empowering 22 23 changemakers through non-formal education projects.
+FYEG advocates for systemic changes that cannot be achieved through a catalogue of single-issue political measures.
+They require the dismantling of various systems of oppression and the transformation of society as a whole.
+Therefore, our fight is not limited to institutions.
+We are also active at the grassroots level, running campaigns together, supporting local struggles, and empowering changemakers through non-formal education projects.

 Our work and practices as a movement must be aligned with what we stand for.
 We must fight against the sexist, racist, ageist, ableist, class-based systems of oppression - also within our own organisations.
 Only in this way can we build a truly inclusive movement for all.
+The challenges lie not only in victories within institutional politics, but also in changing the political playing field.
+The dreams and actions of a small number of committed individuals and movements can bring causes to the centre of the political debate and, by doing so, effect much-needed change.

-- The challenges lie not only in victories within institutional politics, but also - in changing the political playing field.
-The dreams and actions of a small - number of committed individuals and movements can bring causes to the centre of - the political debate and, by doing so, effect much-needed change. - As the Federation of Young European Greens, we agree on the principles laid down - in this document, which should serve as a basis for our work across Europe.
+As the Federation of Young European Greens, we agree on the principles laid down in this document, which should serve as a basis for our work across Europe.